-Reader Response 3 I read from page to page .
-(Third 1/4 of the novel) Connections: As you read, write down at least 3 connections that you make with the text.
+I read from page to page .
+(Third 1/4 of the novel)

+Connections: As you read, write down at least 3 connections that you make with the text.
 Remember, connections can be based on your personal life, background knowledge, or another book you have read.
 Use complete sentences.
 Example: This book/character reminds me of because. or The part in the book when is kind of like because .
 Write neatly.

+Connection Made Identify Connection Type (Text-to-Self, Text-to- World, Text-to-Text)

+1.

+2.

+3.

+4.

-Identify Connection Type Detail from the Text Connection Made (Text-to-Self, Text-to-(explain the kind of connection using complete sentences) (write the quote here) World, Text-to-Text) 1.
-2. 3.
-4. Prediction: Make 1 prediction about what will happen next in the book.
+Prediction: Make 1 prediction about what will happen next in the book.
 Include why you are making this prediction.